oliviergimenez/IPMworkshop/to-do-list.md

 - Introduce HMMs and our Ecol Let papers; actually, we use HMMs not general SSMs for IPMs; see also recent paper by Takis in Biometrics formulating IPMs as HMMs!
 - Add an example of multievent model in the multistate R script?
 Use the roe deer example from my TPB paper; check out the examples we cover in
 - Put m-array stuff in another file, gathering single and multistate stuff (or two files, yet to be decided)
+- Provide link to Nimble translation of book?
+Add Nimble implementation of the exercises?
+- Translate the R scripts in Rmd?
+- The multistate example can be simplified, we don't need the loops on individuals/time to define the state matrices.
+In the exercise, we need the time loop.
+Mention that to add individual stuff, an extra loop on indiviuals is needed.
+Tension is with the lecture that presents the model with time and individual effect as the most general and generic model

+- Add multievent model https://github.com/oliviergimenez/multievent_jags_R ; make it an exercise;
+- Present CJS as a particular case of the multistate, as in https://github.com/oliviergimenez/multievent_jags_R